V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 You should follow the absenance (withdraw from sense) like a tortoise withdrawing its limb.
 How do I know the distance or point ?
 Its a lifetime tapase.
 A master do a fasting in one day, another day do a feast.
 Don't go by his action go by his principle.

-Undertand the principle you are able to say NO when ever you loose control, by doing daily
+Undertand the principle you are able to say NO when ever you loose control, by doing daily Sadhana.
+A successful person is one who is keep on